 4. Agency relationship

 Sometimes, a company acts as an agent for its owners or other stakeholders.
-When such is the case, the protections of law given to the corporate entity can be lifted in order to hold the principals liable for the action of the corporate entity.
-The courts pierce the corporate veil when they decide that the corporation is not an independent entity but a front or an agent of dominant shareholders.
+When such is the case, the protections of law given to the corporate entity can be lifted in order to hold the principals liable for the actions of the corporate entity.
+The courts pierce the corporate veil when they decide that the corporation is not an independent entity but a front or an agent of its dominant shareholders.

 5. Group companies